SOTVerse: A User-defined Task Space of Single Object Tracking: Experiments

 \textbf{\textit{Influence of Task Constraints.}}

-Obviously, all trackers have the worst performance on VideoCube\cite{GIT}, indicating that GIT task is challenging for even SOTA algorithms.
-Besides, compared to the challenge factors that have widely existed in each subtask, new challenges included by broadening the task constraints (i.e., relocating the target in shot-switching) have a more significant influence on tracking performance.
+Obviously, all trackers have the worst performance on VideoCube\cite{GIT}, indicating that the GIT task is challenging for even SOTA algorithms.
+Besides, compared to the challenging factors that have widely existed in each subtask, new challenges included by broadening the task constraints (\ie, relocating the target in shot-switching) have a more significant influence on tracking performance.
 It also indicates that the correct modeling task is vital in domain development.

 \textbf{\textit{Influence of Challengeing Factors.}}